Reading List :: March & April

 Villa America, Liza Klausmann

 Another one I started last year but failed to get into the first time around.
-I'd never heard about Sara and Gerald Murphy who inspired Fitzgerald's characters in Tender is the Night so it was an interesting read from that perspective.
+I'd never heard about Sara and Gerald Murphy, the couple who inspired Fitzgerald's characters in Tender is the Night so it was an interesting read from that perspective.
 It jumped around a lot, and introduced a lot of characters, and I actually found the story of her fictional character more interesting.
 It was an enjoyable read nonetheless.